 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
 The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.

 Life in the camp was not easy for the POWs.
 On May 6th Albert went out on a work detail to rebuild the bridges that the Americans had destroyed as they retreated.
-Albert went out on the bridge building detail to Las Pinas but returned to Cabanatuan on September 8.
-Albert believed that this new camp was not much better than Camp O’Donnell.
+Albert went out on the bridge building detail to Las Pinas.
+When the detail ended, he was sent to Cabanatuan which had opened while he was on the work detail.
+Albert believed that this new camp at Cabanatuan was not much better than Camp O’Donnell.